 Not all plants with the ability to be perennial are hardy in all areas.
-This is why planting zones are so important.
+Some can be killed by freezing temperatures, excessively dry conditions or other growing conditions.
+This is why hardiness zones are so important.
 Knowing what zone you garden in will allow you to determine what plants will survive in your area.

-The term perennial is generally reserved for plants with showy flowers, excluding ornamental grasses and other plants mainly grown for their foliage.
+The term perennial is most often used for plants with showy flowers, but plants like ornamental grasses, tropicals and other plants that have their own categories may also be perennial.
 The term herbaceous perennial further narrows the group to plants with soft, green stems that die back to the ground in colder climates.
-Trees, shrubs and other woody stemmed plants are excluded.
+Perennial trees and shrubs would be considered woody or non-herbaceous perennials.

 Examples: Many of the perennial plants I admire are not hardy in my Zone 4 garden.